Slain football players remembered as funny, sweet, ambitious

 CHARLOTTESVILLE, Va.
 (AP)They were three college football players working through changes in their sports careers.
 Off the field, they were funny, sweet and ambitious.

-Lavel Davis Jr., aspired to be the country’s best wide receiver and to play in the NFL after overcoming a season-ending injury.
-And while he was a 6-foot-7 sports star at a school of 18,000 undergrads, he sought out friendships with students who were not athletes like him.
+Lavel Davis Jr., aspired to be the country’s best wide receiver after overcoming a season-ending injury.
+Gentle but passionate, the 6-foot-7 sports star set the standard among teammates for preparing for a game – even when the coaches weren’t around.

-D’Sean Perry shifted seamlessly from linebacker to defensive end when the coaches asked – he said he was ”just trying to help the team win.”
-He also was a studio artist who loved anime and to cook.
+D’Sean Perry shifted seamlessly from linebacker to defensive end when the coaches asked.
+He was probably among the most interesting players on the roster, an art major who could draw and listened to classical music.

-Devin Chandler transferred in from Wisconsin, where the wide receiver returned a total of four kicks for 85 yards, including three returns against Notre Dame.
-He was known for his sense of humor and for lifting people up.
+Devin Chandler transferred in from Wisconsin, where the wide receiver returned a total of four kicks, three against Notre Dame.
+At Virginia, his sense of humor helped teammates push through the monotony of training.
+He loved to dance.

 LAVEL DAVIS JR.

-An undisclosed injury sidelined Davis for the 2021 season but he returned this year, starting six of the first seven games.
-In the season opener against the University of Richmond, Davis caught four passes for 89 yards, including a 56-yard touchdown.
-He was on a watch list for 2022 Comeback Player of the Year.
+A torn ACL derailed his sophomore season – Davis watched from the sideline – but he returned this year with great expectations.
+They were realized in the very first game.
+Trailing Richmond 7-0, he caught a 56-yard pass that tied the score.

-Herman Moore, who developed a friendship with Davis as an alumni-mentor, said Davis was hoping to finish his college career on a high note after bouncing back from his injury.
+”He wanted to be recognized as the best receiver in the nation,” said Herman Moore, who developed a friendship with Davis as an alumni-mentor.

-Davis had aspirations for the NFL, Moore said.
+Davis’s major was undecided.
+And he had aspirations to play in the NFL, Moore said.
 But he was also thinking about life beyond sports, perhaps in business.
-The future, however, was yet to be decided.

-”He wanted to be recognized as the best receiver in the nation,” Moore said. ”And he felt he had all the tools and the athleticism to get it done.”

 American studies professor Jack Hamilton, who had Davis in class, offered a similar impression.